supercollider/supercollider/README_WINDOWS.md

     choosing `System` -> `Advanced System Settings` -> `Environment Variables`.
     Apply the `SET CMAKE_PREFIX_PATH=C:\Qt\5.5\msvc2013_64` logic to this dialog.
 Note that there is no `bin` in the CMAKE_PREFIX_PATH, this is *not* a binaries search path, but an anchor path for CMake to work out all relevant Qt locations.
-    After the addition it might be necessary to re-login.
+    After the addition, it might be necessary to re-login.
 You should experiment as to whether this is necessary on your system, with your Windows version.
-    Applications behave different as to whether they instantly react to system environment changes or stick to the environment set up at login or system boot.
-So far it looks as if cmake-gui, Visual Studio and also the file- explorer are among the applications that sense environment changes instantly, but your experience may differ.
+    Applications behave differently as to whether they instantly react to system the environment changes or sticks to the environment set up at login or system boot.
+So far it looks as if cmake-gui, Visual Studio and also the file- explorer is among the applications that sense environment changes instantly, but your experience may differ.

     Only start CMake-Gui *after* this adjustment has been made.